 The UC Davis MIND Institute is dedicated to providing education outreach to parents, patients, educators, and the community.
 We also offer innovative research, training seminars, lecture, and interdisciplinary training for students, researchers, and clinicians.

 The UC Davis MIND Institute’s Distinguished Lecturer Series is now in its 15th season of public lectures by nationally and internationally-recognized researchers in neurodevelopmental disorders.
 These monthly presentations (October 2015 - June 2016) are intended for both specialists and community members.
 All lectures are free and open to the public and no reservations are necessary.
-For more information about the Distinguished Lecturer Series, contact Melissa Miller at 916-703-0237.
+For more information about the Distinguished Lecturer Series, contact Mara Chambers at 916-703-0237.